username656/test123/api/README.md

 # Introduction

-This project is a mock created for the kayako project.
+This project is a mock created for the ZBW project.
 It does mainly contains the API's with some trivial mock code.

 This project was seed with https://github.com/trilogy-group/easier-template-java